JackRogers9/fpl-data/README.md

 The data from 11 of the FPL endpoints (listed below) can be queried from this GraphQL endpoint.

+It also contains an Express server which is used in my [FPL Planning Tool](https://github.com/JackRogers9/fpl-planning-tool).
+This server is used to login to the user's FPL account and make calls which require the user to be authenticated.

 ---

 ## How to open the GraphQL playground